Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 Piles are due to swelling and bulging of the veins as they dip to their lowest point around your bottom.
 Pressure from pushing to open your bowels increases pressure on these veins.
-Pressure from the weight of your baby sitting in your womb (uterus) also pushes on these veins.
+Pressure from the weight of your baby sitting in your womb (uterus) also pushes on these veins, so piles are often a side effect of pregnancy.
 Some people are more prone than others to piles.
 We inherit the tendency for our veins to have tougher walls that don't bulge, or softer veins that give way more easily.
 If you have a tendency to varicose veins in your legs then you may also have a tendency to piles.

 Piles are made worse by constipation, when you are pushing more, and by later pregnancy when the baby weighs more.
 Piles can also be made worse by pushing in labour, which also increases the pressure on them.